-Commissioner Kelly, a Computer and Controls professional at TransAlta Corporation’s Centralia coal-fired power plant, represents PUD Commission District No.1 that comprises the central part of Lewis County east of Centralia and Chehalis, including the Big Hanaford, Little Hanaford, Coal Creek, Logan Hill, North Fork, Forest, Napavine, Evaline, and Winlock areas.
+Commissioner Kelly, a Computer and Controls professional at TransAlta Corporation’s Centralia coal-fired power plant, represents PUD Commission District No.1.
+District No. 1 generally comprises the central part of Lewis County east of Centralia and Chehalis, including the Big Hanaford, Little Hanaford, Coal Creek, Logan Hill, North Fork, Forest, Napavine, Evaline, and Winlock areas.

 Commissioner District No. 2

 Commissioner District No. 3

 Commissioner Cournyer, a retired CEO/CFO of Forks Community Hospital, represents PUD Commission District No. 3.
 District No. 3 generally comprises the southern and eastern parts of Lewis County, including Toledo, Onalaska, Ethel, Salkum, Silver Creek, Cinebar, Mossyrock, Morton, Mineral, Glenoma, Randle and Packwood.

-Commissioner Cournyer was elected to the Board of Commissioners beginning January 2017.
+Commissioner Cournyer was elected to the Board of Commissioners, term beginning in January 2017.